CAR 2023 - Advancing Imaging Care Through Innovation

 - Recognize, identify, and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, interventional radiology musculoskeletal, breast and chest imaging.

 - Discuss the differential diagnoses of common pathologies in a selection of multimodality, multidisciplinary cases.

-- Discuss characteristic appearances and distinguishing imaging features related to emergencies in radiology in each of the following subspecialties: neuroradiology, thoracic, abdominal (GI/GU), and pediatric.
+- Discuss characteristic appearances and distinguishing imaging features in each of the following subspecialties: musculoskeletal, breast, neuroradiology, cardiothoracic, abdominal (GI/GU), and pediatric imaging.